guzuligo/CFG-Schedule-for-Automatic1111-SD/README.md

 # CFG-Schedule-for-Automatic1111-SD
 ## CFG Auto.py
 A simplified version.
 Contains tools to make the small denoising effective.
+Its main use is to fix img2img drastic change to images and makes it preserve original image features.

 Following was set on denising: 0.1
 Batch size is used to loop.
 Batch size:4